Questions? 503.552.1660 / Toll-free 877.669.8737 or firstname.lastname@example.org

 This course prepares students for leadership positions by combining leadership skills with population-level knowledge and cross-cultural sensitivity.
 Students learn leadership theory and styles, identify their own style, and build their leadership skills.

 Medical anthropology compares different cultures’ ideas about illness and curing.
 Although disease is a concept referring to a pathological condition of the body in which functioning is disturbed, illness is a cultural concept: a condition marked by deviation from what is considered a normal, healthy state.
-Treatment of illness in Western industrial societies focuses on curing specific diseased organs or controlling a specific virus.
-In many so-called “traditional” societies, greater emphasis is placed on the social and psychological dimensions of illness.
-In this course students will learn that different cultures, even in the U.S., have different ways to talk about illness, and that the American medical community is at times as “culture bound” as anywhere.
 “Science” does not stand outside culture.
-This course will explore traditional healers, shamans and witch doctors, as well as conventional biomedical physicians.
+This course explores traditional healers, shamans and witch doctors, as well as conventional biomedical physicians.

 This course examines concepts, theories and research in the subject of human connection as related to global health and healing arts professions.
 Special attention is given to practices aimed at increasing student capacity for connection in the context of their intended work and to cross-cultural dialogue and experience.